-It is a Line subscribed between EIB and Bankia, that it has as an aim to provide the financing for business projects in Spain and the European Union for this type of companies and self-employed workers.
+Is a Line subscribed between EIB and Bankia, that has as an aim provide the financing for business projects in Spain and the European Union for this type of companies and self-employed workers.

 The EIB is a financial institution of the European Union, set up in 1958 by the Treaty of Rome.
 Its shareholders are the EU member States.
 In its capacity as an EU institution, the purpose of the EIB is to finance investment promoting economic integration and the greater social cohesion of member States (www.eib.org).

 The financing from the EIB has favourable conditions with respect to alternative sources of credit, which allows Bankia to transfer to its customers a financial advantage in the financing of its projects.